CHN-beta/ovito/doc/manual/usage/viewports.rst

 Viewport windows
 ================

-The viewport windows of OVITO show different views of the three-dimensional scene.
+The interactive viewport windows of OVITO show the three-dimensional visualization scene from different angles.
-You can switch between the default two-by-two grid layout and a single viewport that fills the entire main window.
-The caption in the upper left corner of each viewport and the axis tripod in the lower left corner indicate the orientation of the virtual camera.
+The text caption in the upper left corner and the axis tripod in the lower left corner of each viewport indicate the orientation of the virtual camera.
+If you don't like the standard 2-by-2 viewport layout, you can :ref:`tailor the layout <viewport_layouts>` to your specific needs.

 .. _usage.viewports.navigation: